soarqin/DSP_Mods/UniverseGenTweaks/README.md

 #### 宇宙生成参数调节

 ## Changelog
+* 1.2.7
+  * `Epic difficulty`: Fix compatibility for 0.10.30, with new resource multiplier 0.3x supported.
 * 1.2.6
   + Fix possible crash or wrong stars data when loading save file with changed generation settings but with `Enable more settings on UniverseGen` disabled on config window.
   + Larger maximum value in combat settings (except `Aggressiveness` and `Max Density`).